Miss Connecticut Teen USA

 Connecticut has been one of the least successful states at Miss Teen USA.
 In 2002, Ashley Bickford's placement followed the 4th runner-up placement of Miss Connecticut USA Alita Dawson, who had previously been Miss Connecticut Teen-USA 1997.
 This was Connecticut's highest joint placement, and the highest joint placement of any state that year.
 Dawson was one of four Miss Connecticut Teen-USA titleholder to later win the Miss Connecticut-USA title.

 The state has produced two Miss Teen USA winners: Logan West who was crowned Miss Teen USA 2012, and Kaliegh Garris who was crowned Miss Teen USA 2019.

-Daviana Mary Plaza of Windham was crowned Miss Connecticut Teen USA 2025 on January 26, 2025, at Marriott Airport Hotel in Windsor.
-She represented Connecticut at Miss Teen USA 2025.
+Maggie Peterson of Hartford was crowned Miss Connecticut Teen USA 2026 on May 24, 2026, at Marriott Airport Hotel in Windsor.
+She represented Connecticut at Miss Teen USA 2026.